uiucwebmonkeys/personal-site/README.md

 # Remove our temporary local repository
 ```

-To get started with this:
+To get started with development:

 ```bash
 npm install